Best Nicotine Gum & Lozenges Compared

 | Weeks 10-12 | 1 piece every 4-8 hours | 2-4 pieces |

-Maximum daily dose: 24 pieces of gum or 20 lozenges (per FDA labeling).
-Most people use far fewer.
+Maximum daily dose: 24 pieces of gum or 20 lozenges per FDA labeling.
+Most people use considerably fewer.

 As-Needed Schedule (Alternative)

-Some users and clinicians prefer an as-needed approach: use a piece whenever a craving hits.
-This works but tends to result in underdosing during the critical early weeks.
-If you go this route, aim for at least 9 pieces per day in the first six weeks.
+Some users and clinicians prefer using a piece whenever a craving hits.
+This works, but tends to result in underdosing during the critical early weeks.
+If you go this route, aim for at least 9 pieces per day in weeks 1-6.

-If you are using a patch for baseline nicotine and gum/lozenges for breakthrough cravings, the typical approach is:
+If you are using a nicotine patch for baseline coverage alongside gum or lozenges for breakthrough cravings, the typical approach works like this:

-- Use 2 mg gum or lozenges as needed for breakthrough cravings (4–8 pieces per day is typical)
+- Use gum or lozenges on an as-needed basis for breakthrough cravings, typically 2-4 pieces per day on top of the patch

 Flavor Guide

-Flavor matters more than you might think.
+Flavor matters more than people expect.
 If you hate the taste, you will not use it consistently.
-Here is a practical guide:
+Inconsistent use is a major reason NRT fails.

 Least popular:

-Practical tip: Buy a small pack first to test a flavor before committing to a bulk purchase.
-A 20-count box costs a few dollars and saves you from being stuck with 160 pieces of a flavor you cannot stand.
+Practical tip: Buy a 20-count pack of any new flavor before committing to a 160-count box.
+A small pack costs a few dollars and saves you from being stuck with a bulk purchase you cannot stand.

 Common Mistakes (and How to Avoid Them)